replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, 1.26 and 1.27

 ### New Features {#new-features-1-101-0}
-* KOTS now uses preflights first from any Helm chart archives in the app, and if it cannot find any, it will default to the prior behavior of searching for a `kind: Preflight` file in the root of the release.
+* KOTS now supports running preflights defined in a Helm chart.
+If any Helm charts in a release contain preflights, KOTS will run those.
+If no Helm charts exist or no preflights are defined in any Helm charts, KOTS will use the previous behavior and run any preflights defined in a `kind: Preflight` file in the root of the release.

 ### Improvements {#improvements-1-101-0}
 * Updates the replicated/local-volume-provider image to v0.5.4 to resolve CVE-2023-0464 with high severity.